abinit/abinit/doc/tutorial/base1.md

 ## Computation of the interatomic distance (method 1)

-Starting from now, every time a new input variable is mentioned, you should read the corresponding descriptive section in the abinit help file.
+Starting from now, every time a new input variable is mentioned, you should read the corresponding descriptive section in the [[help:abinit#averagepot|abinit help file]].

 We will now complete the description of the meaning of each term: there are still a few indications that you should be aware of, even if you will not use them in the tutorial.